 The Great Seal has also got plenty of royal romance and legend around its history.
 In 1688, King James II tried to destroy it as he fled England during the ‘Glorious Revolution’ led by his son-in-law, the future King William III.
 James threw his seal into the Thames to try and halt the wheels of royal government but the matrix still existed and his plans came to naught.
 King Edward VIII didn’t get the chance to approve a new design for his own Great Seal between succeeding his father, George V, in January 1936 and abdicating in December of the same year and only ever used papa’s matrix during his short time on the throne.

 The longest reigning monarchs in British history have had the opposite problem.
 The high temperatures used to melt the wax in the matrix to produce each seal can mean that the original design loses some of its definition over time.
 Queen Victoria was the first monarch to encounter this problem and had four designs during her 63 year reign.
 In 2001, the Queen got a new matrix for the Great Seal after the original, produced in 1953 to a design by Gilbert Ledward, began to wear out.
-The newest version is the one we see on the Instrument of Consent for Harry and Meghan’s marriage and it was designed by James Butler.
+The newest version is the one we saw on the Instrument of Consent for the Duke and Duchess of Sussex’s marriage and it was designed by James Butler.